Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Methods

 \subsubsection{Multiple imputation}

 Multiple imputation is a methodology to address missing data.
 According to \cite{MolenberghsHandbook}, the purpose of multiple imputation is to generate values for the missing outcomes, so multiple complete data sets are obtained.
-This technique is based on simulations and provides a measure of uncertainty about what missing data is predicted based on the observed data \cite{peng2008}.
+This technique is based on simulations where missing data is predicted based on information from observed data \cite{peng2008}.

+Imputed data must preserve the integrity, uncertainty, and knowledge about the generation of the original data.
+For this, there are two multivariate approaches: Joint Modeling (JM) and Fully Conditional Specification (FCS).
+JM based on parametric statistics uses imputation procedures with well-defined statistical properties.
+On the other hand, FCS provides a semiparametric and flexible alternative, establishing a multivariate model through a series of conditional models \cite{Buuren}.

 According \cite{Horton,MolenberghsHandbook,peng2008} MI is essentially based on three stages: imputation, analysis and grouping.
 In the first step, several possible values are assigned to the missing observations.
 These values are imputed according to the uncertainty associated with the model underlying the missing data.
 The number of imputations does not have to be very high.
 In general, sets with 5 or 10 imputations give very satisfactory results.
 In the second stage, each of these data sets, obtained by imputation, are analyzed using typical methodologies for complete data.
 In the last step, the results are pooled into a single set of parameter estimates and standard errors.